Maldives arrests 3 suspected religious extremists on island

-Police said they received information about an isolated “quasi community” on the island which deprived women and children of their basic rights.
+Police said they received information about an isolated “quasi community” on the island that deprived women and children of their basic rights.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.